gustavoboeira/etch-a-sketch/README.md

 # etch-a-sketch
-A etch-a-sketch for The Odin Project
+An etch-a-sketch for The Odin Project